truenas/middleware/docs/userguide/freenas_intro.rst

 * The "HTTP Proxy" field has been added to :menuselection:`Network --> Global Configuration`.

+* The "Channel" drop-down menu has been added to :menuselection:`Network --> IPMI`.

 * A "Run Now" button has been added for the highlighted cron job in :menuselection:`Tasks --> Cron Jobs --> View Cron Jobs`.

 * The "Rsync Create" checkbox has been added to :menuselection:`Tasks --> Rsync Tasks --> Add Rsync Task`.